-The key ingredient for doing social media marketing well is having a strategy.
+The key ingredient for great social media marketing?
+A great social media marketing strategy.

 How to create a social media marketing strategy

 The foundation of this approach is these five questions or the 5Ws:

 Why do you want to be on social media?

 To help you create your strategy, I’ve pulled all the guidance in this article into a lightweight social media marketing strategy template.